Vicky Velingkar

-Vicky Velingkar is an Indian Marathi language thriller film directed by Saurabh Verma and produced by Anuya Chauhan Kudecha, Ritesh Kudecha, Sachin Lokhande and Atul Tarkar under the banner of Dancing Shiva, GSEAMS, Loki's Studio and Pranay Chokshi.
+Vicky Velingkar is an Indian Marathi-language thriller film directed by Saurabh Verma and produced by Anuya Chauhan Kudecha, Ritesh Kudecha, Sachin Lokhande and Atul Tarkar under the banner of Dancing Shiva, GSEAMS, Loki's Studio and Pranay Chokshi.
 The film is bankrolled by Arjun Singgh Baran and Kartk D Nishandar.
-The film stars Sonalee Kulkarni in titular role of 'Vicky Velingkar', who is a comic book artist and a clock seller.
+The film stars Sonalee Kulkarni in title role of 'Vicky Velingkar', who is a comic book artist and a clock seller.
 She gets entangled in an unexpected mystery and rises against all odds.
 The film also features Spruha Joshi in pivotal role.

 Vicky Velingkar was released theatrically on 6 December 2019.

 Plot

 Vicky is a young lady who is staying with her Granny in Mumbai and runs a watch store from her home.
-She has a friend Lucky who love her, but she is in a relationship with another guy.
+She has a friend Lucky who loves her, but she is in a relationship with another guy.
 Lucky is a skilful hacker but does not misuse his skills.
 One day she gets a call from a cop who informs her that she should immediately visit her friend Shrusti's home.
 Shrusti is a brilliant scientist and Vicky is very fond of her and calls her "Rocket Tai".
 Vicky has also written a comics book for her with the same title.
 Vicky tries calling Shrusti, but no one answers.
 In a panic, she gets a cab to her place.
 On the way she notices specifics incidents like guys fighting, kids playing, etc. When she reaches the place, the cop informs her that Shrusti has committed suicide by shooting herself.
 There she meets Vidya, a neighbour of Shrusti.
 Vicky does not agree because her laptop is missing.

 She calls Lucky to inform him of Shruti's death and he tells her that he received a cryptic email from Shrusti just before she died.
 He is sitting at an abandoned construction site, a place of party her boyfriend had earlier decided for.
-She meets her there and Lucky tells her that someone is following him and they should first escape to a safer place.
+She meets him there and Lucky tells Vicky that someone is following him and they should first escape to a safer place.
 As they are about to leave, they sense a stranger chasing them.
 After a brief chase, they are both shot dead by a stranger with a fearsome mask.
 Next, we see Vicky waking up at her home in the same situation at the beginning of this sequence.
 She thinks of it as a bad dream.
 She then receives a call from the same cop and the same sequence of events reoccur right from the cab driver to the crime scene.
 She thinks of Deja Vu and tries to alert Lucky.
 She cannot reach him because of bad network and decides to visit him.
 She tries to alert him, but again suffers the same fate and both are shot dead by the same stranger.
 Again she wakes up at her home in the same position at the beginning of this sequence.